Jurors acquit man of swindling $412K in plot with St. Catherine's onetime nursing dean

 According to the charges against Fero:

-A university investigation found that Fero's embezzlement centered around contracts the school had with JB & Associates, a health care marketing and cost analysis business.
+A university investigation found that Fero's embezzlement involved contracts the school had with JB & Associates, a health care marketing and cost analysis business.

 "Fero engaged in transferring significant funds to [JB & Associates] over multiple years while [its owner] provided little to no services to the university," the charging document read.